 Even novices can have success with this approach, as my coaching clients have proven over and over again.

 I’ve guided many new travel writers through the minefields and pitfalls of getting published and requesting travel perks, and I’m pleased to report they’ve had some marvelous successes!
+Some of them have scored exceptional perks such as luxury rail trips and customized Jeep tours.

 This same writer just got back from several days in Billings, Montana, where he received comped accommodation, some meals, and entry to the main tourist attractions.